Does Money Buy Better Therapy?

 How parents can find the best services to help their child thrive.

 We are fortunate to live in a world rich with information available to us online.
 There are many websites devoted to providing information for parents of children with special needs.
 Parents will need to prepare themselves to become their child’s best advocate.
 No one will fight harder for your child than you.
 Gather practical tips to help guide you what to do when you suspect your child may be autistic.
 Learn from therapists what interventions they have used to help children grow and thrive.
 Los Ninos has a long list of resources for families with children who have special needs.
 Get support from other parents who have walked this road before you.
 Find groups and communities where you can find information and support.
+Call your local university, we have found some of our best therapy providers by contacting the psychology department.
+They can either help by posting a job advertisement or finding volunteer programs.
+Use your community resources, check with your city about what programs they may offer.
 Don’t give up hope, no matter how old your child is change, growth, and progress are possible.